openebs/website/website/src/blogs/2018-01-09-in-2018-it-dreams-deferred-finally-achieved.md

 author: Evan Powell
 author_info: Founding CEO of a few companies including StackStorm (BRCD) and Nexenta — and CEO & Chairman of OpenEBS/MayaData.
 ML and DevOps and Python, oh my!
 date: 09-01-2018
-tags: Containerization, Docker, Kubernetes, Openebs, Storage
+tags: Containerization, Docker, Kubernetes, OpenEBS, Storage
 excerpt: At MayaData, we believe we, and others are building the foundation for a much longer cycle of software-centric innovation thanks to proactively eliminating sources of lock-in.
 ---